divio/divio-cloud-docs/how-to/local-in-live-mode.rst

 in ``docker-compose.yml``.
-Note that this means that further changes you make to the project files on your host system will not be reflected inside the container until the line is restored and the project is restarted.
+Note that this means that further changes you make to the project files on your host system will not be reflected inside the container until the line is restored and the project restarted.

 Turn off Django ``DEBUG`` mode